Southclaws/samp-nolog/README.md

 # nolog

-This is a Linux only plugin for SA:MP that blocks logging to `server_log.txt`.
+This is a plugin for SA:MP that blocks logging to `server_log.txt`.

 It uses Zeex/subhook to hook `logprintf` and redirect it to a function that does the `printf` without the `log`.